eloqdata/eloq-website/website/eloqkv/configuration.md

 - Data Type: String
 - Default Value: ""

+### `auto_redirect`

+- Description: Indicator to automatically redirect requests to a remote node if the key is not found locally.
+- Category: [cluster]
+- Commandline: --auto_redirect=value
+- Scope: Global
+- Data Type: Boolean
+- Default Value: "true"

 ### `rocksdb_storage_path`

 - Description: The directory where RocksDB stores its data when used as the persistent storage engine.
 For improved performance during checkpoints and cache miss reads, RocksDB can be configured to store data on a separate disk."